ashleyradford/distributed-file-system/README.md

 - Interoperability: uses Google Protocol Buffers to serialize messages.
 - Fault tolerance: detects and withstands concurrent storage node failures all the way down to the minimum replication level (3) provided that there is enough time in between failures to re-replicate data.
 - Data Integrity: able to recover corrupted files.
-- Datatype-aware chunk partitioning
+- Datatype-aware chunk partitioning: if the file is text-based then it splits on the line boundaries rather than the byte size.
-- Job submission and monitoring, including pushing computations to nodes for data locality
+- Job submission and monitoring, including pushing computations to nodes for data locality.
-- Load balancing across computation nodes
+- Load balancing across computation nodes.
-- The Map, Shuffle, and Reduce phases of computation
+- The Map, Shuffle, and Reduce phases of computation.

 ## Build
 Proto File: inside dfs directory<br>